b3rq3/cicd-demo/README.md

   - Docker: defacto standard to build and run containers (on prem and public clouds).
   - Kubernetes: to test the container image also on K8s.
 In this case I've used microk8s from Ubuntu, but it can be any other K8s distribution or even K8s vanilla

+## Trivy
+  - has a comprehensive autoupdated vuln-database with a detailed vuln information
+  - in-addition it can be integrated with Jenkins

 # Known issues
 * When the stagingk8s virtual machines is suspended, Calico pods are sometimes stuck
     * Solution: restart the calico pods or reboot the virtual machine